laserpants/sagacious-cpp/README.md

 int& r = vals[0];
 int& s = vals[3];   // r + 4 doesn't work
 ```
 * A pointer can point to another pointer.
-In other words, pointers allow for multiple levels of indirection.
-You cannot have a reference to a reference.
+In other words, pointers allow for multiple levels of indirection, while you cannot have a reference to a reference.
 You can, however, have a reference to a pointer (*&).
 ```cpp
 {
     int* p = new int{1};